-In the wake of the recent covid-19 outbreak, thousands of teachers and students have been forced to move their classroom activities to a home learning structure, in order to limit the spread of the virus as much as possible.
+As a result of recent school closures, thousands of teachers and students have been forced to move their classroom activities to a home learning structure, in order to limit the spread of the virus as much as possible.

 Thankfully, with the use of various video communication tools and e-learning platforms, most teachers are able to maintain their usual lessons and continue teaching as they would in the classroom.
 Students, similarly, can participate in lessons from their own desks at home, interacting with their teacher through video, chat boxes or emails.